catherinelee95/ErrorProneExtension/MyBugChecker/MyBug.md

 }
 ```

-2. An integer not stored in a variable being post-incremented/decremented
+2. An numerical value not stored in a variable being post-incremented/decremented

 ```
 public int addOne(){